CIRCUS FOR HIRE IN SCHOOLS

 THE FIRST & BEST CIRCUS FOR FUNDRAISING AT SCHOOLS & CHARITIES

 I wanted a fresh idea for fundraising for our 320 pupil primary school.
-I saw an advert for Happy’s Circus in PTA+ Magazine, had a look at their website and was staggered too see the booking calendar was already full for 2012 – fortunately they had a cancellation!
+I saw an advert for Happy’s Circus in PTA+ Magazine, had a look at their website and was staggered to see the booking calendar was already full – fortunately they had a cancellation!

 Happy’s sent us promotional material, tickets and a CD with every bit if information you could possibly need (including insurance, certificates, selling techniques, planning etc) The CD also had suggestions for incorporating the circus into the curriculum, so I sent the PTFA teacher rep details of circus related work for KS1 and KS2.
 This contained everything from clown pictures to colour in, to poems, designing clown carts and the history of the circus.